cms-hh/inference_tools/docs/content/datacard_manipulation.md

                            [--mass MASS] [--log-level LOG_LEVEL]
                            DATACARD MERGED_NAME names [names ...]

 Script to merge multiple (nuisance) parameters of the same type into a new, single one.
 Currently, only parameters with columnar type "lnN", "lnU" and "shape" are supported.
 Example usage:

 # merge two parameters
-> merge_parameters.py datacard.txt CMS_eff_m_combined CMS_eff_m_iso CMS_eff_m_id -d output_directory
+> merge_parameters.py datacard.txt CMS_eff_m CMS_eff_m_iso CMS_eff_m_id -d output_directory

 # merge parameters via fnmatch wildcards (note the quotes)
-> merge_parameters.py datacard.txt CMS_eff_m_combined "CMS_eff_m_*" -d output_directory
+> merge_parameters.py datacard.txt CMS_eff_m "CMS_eff_m_*" -d output_directory

-Note 1: The use of an output directory is recommended to keep input files unchanged.
+Note 1: The use of an output directory is recommended to keep input files
+        unchanged.

-Note 2: This script is not intended to be used to merge incompatible systematic uncertainties.
-Its
+Note 2: This script is not intended to be used to merge incompatible systemati
-        only purpose is to reduce the number of parameters by merging the effect of (probably small) uncertainties that are related at analysis level, e.g. multiple types of lepton efficiency corrections.
+        uncertainties.
+Its only purpose is to reduce the number of parameters by merging the effect of (probably small) uncertainties that are related at analysis level, e.g. multiple types of lepton efficiency corrections.
         Please refer the doc string of "merge_parameters()" for more info.

 positional arguments:
   DATACARD              the datacard to read and possibly update (see